tjmahr/dissertation/docs/12-aim1-notebook.md

 We studied how word recognition changes over time by modeling how growth curves change over developmental time.
 This amounted to studying how the growth curve parameters changes year over year.
-We included dummy-coded indicators for Year 1, Year 2, and Year 3 and having these indicators interact with the growth curve parameters.
-We also included random effects to represent child-by-study effects.
+We included dummy-coded indicators for Year 1, Year 2, and Year 3 and allowed these indicators interact with the growth curve parameters.
+These year-by-growth-curve terms captured how the shape of the growth curves changed each year.
+We also included random effects to represent child-by-year effects.

 ### Growth curve features as measures of word recognition performance